Hayes, Hillingdon: Cinemas

 Hayes has had six cinemas in its history.
 (1.)
 The town's first cinema, in the silent era, opened in 1913, and was named simply The Hayes Cinema.
 It was situated at 53–55 Station Road, Hayes – now the site of a branch of Poundland (formerly Woolworths).
 The Hayes Cinema was renamed Gem Cinema before its closure in the middle of World War I, in 1916.
 (2.)
 The Regent Cinema stood between 1924 and 1938 at 16 Station Road, Hayes – now the site of a branch of NatWest bank.
 The Regent Cinema subsequently became The Regent Theatre (1948–54).
 Playwright John Osborne performed at the theatre as a young actor, and stars including Kenneth Williams, Diana Dors and John Le Mesurier performed there also early in their careers.
 Sylvia Rayman's groundbreaking "all-women play" Women of Twilight (1951) was premiered at Hayes's Regent Theatre.
 (3.)
 The Corinth Cinema opened in 1933 at 1040 Uxbridge Road.
 Renamed The Essoldo in 1949, it was the first cinema in the area to be equipped with CinemaScope and stereophonic sound.
 After purchasing an alternative building nearby in 1957 (infra), the Essoldo chain closed this cinema in 1961.
 The address is now the site of the town's Point West Building.
 (4.)
 The Ambassador Theatre existed between 1938 and 1961 on the area of East Avenue, Hayes which is now occupied by the British Telecommunications Centre (formerly a GPO telephone exchange).
 Actress Valerie Hobson made a personal appearance on the occasion of the Ambassador Theatre's opening on 19 December 1938; she starred in the film screened for the occasion: This Man Is News.
 (5.)
 The Savoy Cinema existed from 1939 to 1957 at 466 Uxbridge Road, Hayes.
 The building was designed by noted cinema architect George Coles.
 Some famous artists performed on stage at Hayes's Savoy Cinema over the years – Max Miller, Josephine Baker and Adam Faith among them.
 The Essoldo chain bought the Savoy in 1957, renaming it The Essoldo in 1962 (after closing its nearby namesake in 1961).
 This incarnation of the Essoldo closed in 1967.
-Coles' building was converted into an Essoldo Bingo Club; it became a Ladbrokes Lucky 7 Club, and is now a branch of Mecca Bingo.
+Coles' building was converted into an Essoldo Bingo Club; it became a Ladbrokes Lucky 7 Club, then a branch of Mecca Bingo.
+A bingo hall since 1967, residents fought unsuccessfully against closure in 2023.
 (6.)
 The Classic Cinema (1972–1986) was located above a Waitrose supermarket, at 502 Uxbridge Road, Hayes.
 Subsequently, demolished, its entrance was immediately to the left of the former Savoy (see 5, above).